getbouncer/apidocs/card-scan/ios-integration-guide/README.md

 pod install
 ```

 When using Cocoapods, you use the `.xcworkspace` instead of the `.xcodeproj`.
 Again from the terminal, run:

 ```bash
 open YourProject.xcworkspace
 ```

-### Carthage
+{% endtab %}

+{% tab title="Carthage" %}

-CardScan is also available through [Carthage](https://github.com/Carthage/Carthage).
-To install it, add the following
+CardScan is available through [Carthage](https://github.com/Carthage/Carthage).
-line to your Cartfile:
+To install it, add the following line to your Cartfile:

 ```text
 github "getbouncer/cardscan-ios" "master"